colina83/Classy-Fidelity/README.md

 The 3 points above summarizes the tools that are essential for a Data Scientist/Analyst/AI practitioner, and this first Class summarizes the foundations of future endevours.

 <h1> How do I get data for to use the class? </h1>
-- You need a Fidelity Account, and additionaly you need to purchase a couple of stocks
+<li> - You need a Fidelity Account, and additionaly you need to purchase a couple of stocks </li>
-- If you have a Fidelity Account, please Log-in
+<li> - If you have a Fidelity Account, please Log-in </li>
-- On the main menu, click #Account Positions#
+<li> - On the main menu, click <b> Account Positions </b> </li>
-- Navigate your mouse to the right hand corner of the table containing all your positions, and click the incon that has an arrow pointing out.
+<li> - Navigate your mouse to the right hand corner of the table containing all your positions, and click the incon that has an arrow pointing out.</li>
-- The CSV extract is the data you need in order to run this Class.
+<li> - The CSV extract is the data you need in order to run this Class.</li>

 #Instructions